grafana/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 There are several authentication methods you can choose in the Authentication section.

 {{% admonition type="note" %}}
-Use TLS (Transport Layer Security) for an additional layer of security when working with Prometheus.
+Use TLS (Transport Layer Security) for an additional layer of security when working with Loki.
 For information on setting up TLS encryption with Loki see [Grafana Loki configuration parameters](https://grafana.com/docs/loki/latest/configuration/).
 {{% /admonition %}}

 - **Basic authentication** - The most common authentication method.
 Use your `data source` user name and `data source` password to connect.